Katekani-Nkuna/Coin-Dispenser/README.md

 # Coin-Dispenser

+I. Option to access the application on the internet The frontend has been hosted on aws s3 bucket and can be accessed on the url http://mobisite.com.s3-website.af-south-1.amazonaws.com/
+The backend has been hosted on a private aws ec2 instance.
+This is a much easier way to access the solution

+# II.
+Option to run the application locally
 1. Run the backend in the folder "spring-app" by executing the command "mvn spring-boot:run"
 2. The backend wll be running on localhost:8081
 3. Before running frontend download and install node JS and the material ui component (npm install @mui/material)